MyPureCloud/developer-center-blog/source/2021-10-08-treating-contact-center-infrastructure-as-code/index.md

 4. **CX infrastructure components should be defined in plain text files and checked into a version control system**.
 Version control represents a single source of truth.
 Any time a change is made to a CX infrastructure component, that change should be checked into version control.
 Version control systems provide a natural audit record of every change that has been made to a piece of configuration and who made that change.

 5. **When a CX infrastructure component is deployed, it should be deployed through an automated process that involves no human interaction**.
 Deployments should happen every time changes are committed to your version control system.
-Automated Tests should run after each deployment to determine that expected functionality for the CX infrastructure is correct.
-In the lower environments, if a deployment to the development environment passes, it should be automatically promoted to a test environment.
+Deployment pipelines can vary from organization to organization, but usually include development, test and production environments.
+Automated Tests should run after deployment to any environment.
+Its a best to automatically deploy to a test environment after tests run and pass in a development environment.

 ## What are the use cases for CX as Code?
 *CX as Code* can be leveraged for a number of different use cases.
 However, each use case has their own design decisions that goes into them.
 Three common use cases we see with *CX as Code* are:

-1. Provisioning and teardown of disposable Genesys Cloud organizations
+1. Provisioning of a Genesys Cloud organizations
 2. Deployment of CX infrastructure across multiple Genesys Cloud organizations
 3. Replication of core CX infrastructure to a Disaster Recovery (DR) environment

-### Provisioning and teardown of disposable Genesys Cloud organizations
+### Provisioning of a Genesys Cloud organization configuration
-Many organizations need the ability to provision Genesys Cloud environments for short-lived and often single use purposes. *CX as Code* gives you the ability to create and teardown and environment in a repeatable process.
-This is  particularly useful in a training environment where you want to set up a consistent configuration that let users learn and experiment with Genesys Cloud and then "reset" the environment after the work is done.
+Many organizations need the ability to provision Genesys Cloud environments and then reset the configuration back to a baseline. *CX as Code* gives you the ability to provision an environment in a repeatable process.
+This is  particularly useful in a testing or training environment where you want to set up a consistent configuration that lets users learn and experiment with Genesys Cloud and then "reset" the environment after the work is done.

 When *CX as Code* is used in this fashion its is not uncommon to define not only your core CX infrastructure (e.g. your Architect flows, queues, scripts, skills, etc...), but also your user accounts, user attributes